D-branes and the planar limit of Chern-Simons theory I: Link invariants: Chern-Simons theory and the 't Hooft expansion

 As we also mentioned in the Introduction and we will review further in the second half of the paper, the holographic dual description of $W_{K,\Lambda^\bullet \bC^N}$ in the tree-level planar limit involves A-model D-branes in $T^* M_3$ which go to infinity along the co-normal bundle to $K$.
 Such D-branes can be directly defined in terms of 3d flat connections on the knot complement, bypassing a geometric description.

-The tree-level planar skein relations are sometimes organized into the definition of a ``chord algebra'' \cite{cieliebak2017knotcontacthomologystring}, which at least for $M_3 = S^3$ is proven to match the construction of Lagrangian sub-manifolds in $T^* S^3$ with appropriate asymptotics.
+The tree-level planar skein relations are sometimes organized into the definition of a ``chord algebra'' \cite{cieliebak2017knotcontacthomologystring}, which at least for $M_3 = S^3$ is proven to match the construction of Lagrangian submanifolds in $T^* S^3$ with appropriate asymptotics.

 It is interesting to compare the considerable amount of mathematical effort required to obtain such geometric descriptions of the dual D-branes and the relatively straightforward presentation as 3d flat connections.
 Mathematically, the latter description uses implicitly some powerful theorems about A-branes \cite{nadler2009microlocalbranesconstructiblesheaves}.
 Physically, it describes complicated configurations of D-branes as a systematic deformation of simpler ones.